 The R Arithmetic operators include operators like Arithmetic Addition, Subtraction, Division, Multiplication, Exponent, Integer Division, and Modulus.
-All these R arithmetic operators are binary operators, which means they operate on two operands.
+These arithmetic operators are binary, meaning they operate on two operands.
 The table below shows all the Arithmetic Operators in R Programming language with examples.

 |R Arithmetic Operators||Operation||Example|